TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - To analyze supermarket sales data, identifying key factors for improving profitability and operational efficiency.

 ➔ Some Key Findings

-- Analyzed purchasing pattern of 9000+ customers of supermarket.
+After analyzed purchasing pattern of 9000+ customers of supermarket, here are some key takeaways :
 - More than 15% of the products sold were snacks.
   - Shows that snacks are quick, easy choice and are a big source of revenue.
 - More than 32% of the sales were occurred in west region of the supermarket.